 - Applicants who have not earned an associate degree may be admitted to the BS in Information Technology program if they have earned at least 60 BSIT transferrable credits with a grade of "C" or better in all core general education courses.
 Applicants in this category must otherwise meet all other requirements for admission which will be granted by approval of Chair.
 In addition, students must have completed all Developmental coursework prior to being accepted to the BS in Information Technology

-Complete an Application for Admission.
-You can apply online or by downloading our application and submitting it by mail, fax, email, or in person at any campus.
+Complete an Application for Admission online.
 Continuing Daytona State students are still required to submit a new application for the BSIT program in order to change levels.

 Submit final, official high school or GED® transcript including a graduation date.
 Students who graduated from a home school program are required to submit a home school affidavit.
 Submit final, official transcripts from all colleges or universities you have attended.
 An official transcript is one that arrives in a sealed envelope.
 Have all official transcripts sent directly to: Daytona State College Admissions Office, 1200 W International Speedway Blvd, Daytona Beach, FL 32114.

 If you graduated high school or have attended college in another country, please download the information sheet, Evaluating Credentials from Outside the U.S., and follow the instructions.
 Contact Admissions for more information about your transcript requirements.
 Please DO NOT submit your original documents to the College.

 All documents to establish Florida residency for tuition purposes must be submitted to the Admissions Office prior to the first day of classes for the semester for which residency is sought.